dinesh007-lap/BasicRansomWare/README.md

 # 🔐 Noob Ransomware Simulation (Educational Only)

-This is a **simple ransomware simulation** built in Python using the `cryptography` library (Fernet).
+***USE IN A VERY SAFE AND ISOLATED ENVIRONMENT SUCH AS VIRTUALBOX,VMWARE ANY LOSS THE AUTHOR IS NOT RESPONSIBLE*** This is a **simple ransomware simulation** built in Python using the `cryptography` library (Fernet).
 ⚠️ **Disclaimer:** This project is for **educational purposes only**.
 Do not use it for malicious activities.
 I take no responsibility for any misuse.